Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 Thanks to [Aenorya](https://github.com/Aenorya "GitHub Link") and [Ewan](https://github.com/Ewan-DuplessisK "GitHub Link") for their help in redacting this.

-## Remember to fetch and pull REGULARLY and to always have the editor closed before pulling or pushing *(wait a few seconds for it to properly close)*
+## Remember to fetch and pull REGULARLY and to always have your editor closed before pulling or pushing *(wait a few seconds for it to properly close)*

-If you have any doubts or problems, check with your lead programmer, **_avoid_** resolving git issues yourself.
+If you have any doubts or problems, check with your lead programmer, ***avoid*** resolving git issues yourself.
-   > ps: That is why we have Programming leads & Asset managers.
+   > ps: This is why we have Programming leads & Asset managers.

 #### If you need to work on a file, here is the procedure :

 1. Go to GitHub Desktop and fetch.
-   - I do recommend closing your editor before fetching to avoid problems.
+   - *I do recommend closing your editor before fetching to avoid problems.*

 <p align="center">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Fetch%20Ref.png">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Fetch%20Request%20Ref.png">
 </p>